hugorbarbosa/cpp-design-patterns/README.md

 ### Introduction

-Software can be defined as a set of instructions, namely computer programs, that controls what a computer does, performing operations and specific tasks.
+Software can be defined as a set of instructions, a program that controls what a computer does, performing operations and specific tasks.
 Developing software is a process that comprises several stages: software design, programming (coding), testing, release and maintenance.

 To develop a computer program and make it work, a high level of knowledge or experience is not necessary.
 Students who are starting programming studies at schools/universities can easily get a program up and running.
 The produced code may not be the best or most correct, but it works.
 Well, everything works perfectly right now, as long as nothing changes and until the moment when new features need to be added.

 "**Soft**ware", as the name implies, must be ***soft***, which means that it must be easy to change and extend, and that is the expectation for any software project.
-That's why it is called *software* in comparison to hardware, which is difficult to change.
+That's why it is called *software* in comparison to *hardware*, which is difficult to change.
 Indeed, one constant in software development is **change**, therefore it is expected that software is easily adapted to the ever-changing requirements.
 However, in reality, this expectation is often difficult to achieve.

 ### Software design

 High-quality software is software that is easy to **change**, easy to **extend**, and easy to **test**.
 But, developing high-quality software is hard, very hard.
 The design of the software should be able to solve the current problem but also general enough to address future problems and requirements.
 It is also important to avoid redesign, or at least minimize it, but a reusable and flexible design is difficult to get it right the first time.
 Therefore, it is important to know the answer to the following question:

-> What is the core problem of adaptable software and software development in general?
+***What is the core problem of adaptable software and software development in general?***

 The answer to that question is: **Dependencies**.
 Using a sentence stated by Kent Beck: